linpengcheng/PurefunctionPipelineDataflow/README.md

         ---- Fred Brooks, Turing Award (1999), The Mythical Man-Month
 ```

+Because binary makes calculations reach the ultimate simplicity and uniformity,
+digital logic circuits are produced, and then a large-scale industrial production method of computer hardware is produced.

+Therefore, if software is to be realized as large-scale industrial production as computer hardware,
+software design and development is necessary to achieve the ultimate simplicity and unity.

+Because `the pure function pipeline data flow and the principle-based warehouse/workshop model`
+not only realize the ultimate simplicity and unification of software development,
+but also make the software a simple and unified fractal system,
-Because the `pure function pipeline data flow` realizes the unity of software and hardware
+and realize the unification of software and hardware in the logical model,
+Therefore, software can use computer hardware design and development methods for large-scale industrial production.
-on the logical model, it solves the problem of Fred Brooks.
+Therefore, it solves the problem of Fred Brooks.

 - `The Pure Function Pipeline Data Flow` is the basics and the only way to SDDA.
 - SDDA is an innovative and revolutionary approach to develop large-scale software.